-George Mason University (Mason) engaged with Attain Partners to assess its Diversity, Equity, and Inclusion (DEI) strategy leveraging our proprietary Inclusion, Diversity, Equity, and Allyship (IDEA) Performance Maturity Framework.
-Attain Partners used this comprehensive assessment to evaluate the effectiveness of the university’s current DEI programming, initiatives, and processes as well as provide strategic recommendations to optimize the University’s efforts towards accomplishing long-term DEI goals.
+George Mason University (Mason) engaged Attain Partners to assess its Diversity, Equity, and Inclusion (DEI) strategy leveraging our proprietary Inclusion, Diversity, Equity, and Allyship (IDEA) Performance Maturity Framework.
+Attain Partners used this comprehensive assessment to evaluate the effectiveness of the university’s current DEI programming, initiatives, and processes as well as provide strategic recommendations to optimize the University’s efforts toward accomplishing long-term DEI goals.

 Diversity, Equity, and Inclusion are Imperative for Success in Higher Education

 Diversity, Equity, and Inclusion are imperative to fulfilling the mission of Higher Education institutions—ensuring that students benefit from a rewarding educational experience in preparation for future success in the workforce and in life.
 Diversity in schools enhances the student experience, allowing students, faculty, and staff to learn from those with different perspectives and experiences; foster respect and appreciation for those of distinct backgrounds; and set them up for success when entering and/or working in an increasingly diverse workforce.

 Cultivating a diverse and inclusive culture also allows institutions to attract new students.
 With a multitude of higher education options, today’s market is competitive.
 Students are now outspoken about their desire for a greater sense of belonging as well as their need for institutions to be intentional about promoting inclusive cultures and providing more equitable access to resources that contribute to success.
 This includes taking affordability measures, such as providing application fee reimbursement and tuition support, while also funding student activities that support a diverse campus community.
 Catering to these needs has become essential to ensuring accessibility.
 As institutions increasingly serve diverse student populations, it is just as important to ensure faculty and staff representation mirrors this population.